| Feature | Zo | Fabric |

 Organizer vs. Computer

-Fabric is a layer on top of your content—it connects to your cloud drives, indexes your files, and helps you search across everything.
-It's excellent at what it does.
+Fabric is a layer on top of your content.
+It connects to your cloud drives, indexes your files, and helps you search across everything.
+For collecting and surfacing information, it's polished.

 - Create and edit any file type